 ], another that it is hardy to about -5°c[

-], whilst others say that it is not fully hardy in many parts of Britain and is best grown in the milder areas of the country[
+], whilst others say that it is not fully hardy outside the milder areas of the temperate zone[

 ].
-Plants succeed but they do not thrive outdoors at Kew, though they thrive just a few miles south of there[
+Plants succeed but they do not thrive outdoors at Kew Gardens (zone 7), though they thrive just a few miles south of there[

 Resents root disturbance, especially as the plant grows older[

 ].
 It is best to place the plants into their permanent positions as soon as possible, perhaps giving some winter protection for their first year or two[

 Plants are very tolerant of pruning and can be cut right back into old wood if required[

 A dioecious species - both male and female forms must be grown if fruit and seed are required.